 The Constitution and By-laws of the Associated Students of Prince George's Community College are printed in the Student Organizational Handbook.
-You may obtain a copy by contacting the Office of Student Engagement and Leadership, Largo Student Center, Room 149, or by calling 301-546-0853.
+You may obtain a copy by contacting the College Life Services Office, Largo Student Center, Room 149, or by calling 301-546-0853.